adinasarapu/adinasarapu.github.io/_posts/2020-02-09-blog-spark.md

 <b>Figure</b>.
 Spark is fully compatible with the Hadoop eco-system and works smoothly with HDFS [https://towardsdatascience.com](https://towardsdatascience.com)

 ![Spark](/images/hadoop.png)

-Typical Spark Application Process Flow:
-Apache Spark reads some data from source and load it into a Spark.
+Apache Spark reads data from source and load it into a Spark.
 There are 3 alternatives to hold data in Spark.
 1) Data Frame 2) Data Set and 3) RDD.
 We can create RDDs using one of the two methods.
 1.Load some data from a source or 2.
 Create an RDD by transforming another RDD.

-**RDD: Resilient Distributed Data Set**
+**RDD: Resilient Distributed Dataset**
 Spark RDD is a resilient, partitioned, distributed and immutable collection of data[^3].
+Basically, it is read-only partition collection of records.
+This set of data is spread across multiple machines over cluster.
 **Resilient** – RDDs are fault tolerant.
 If any bug or loss found, RDD has the capability to recover the loss.
 **Partitioned** – Spark breaks the RDD into smaller chunks of data.
 These pieces are called partitions.
 **Distributed** – Instead of keeping these partitions on a single machine, Spark spreads them across the cluster.
-**Immutable** – Once defined, you can’t change them.
-So Spark RDD is a read-only data structure.
+**Immutable** – Once defined, you can’t change them i.e Spark RDD is a read-only data structure.

 For "RDDs vs DataFrames and Datasets - When to use them and why", see reference [^5].